stvceyvd/Cyclistic/README.md

 For my analysis, I've decided to **focus** on the data from the past year (Sept 2021 - August 2022), using 12 CSV files from the link shared above.

 ### Data Processing
 For this case study, I used entirely R Studio to process, clean, transform, analyze, and visualize the data.
 I began the clean process by checking for: empty rows, duplicates, misleading records, N/A values, and any inconsistencies.
-Check out my changelog [here](https://github.com/stvceyvd/Cyclistic/blob/main/Cyclistic.R).
+View my changelog [here](https://github.com/stvceyvd/Cyclistic/blob/main/Cyclistic.R).

 ### Data Visualizations